ganchaofan0000/ganchaofan0000.github.io/_pages/about.md

 # 🔥 News
+- *2025*: &nbsp;🔥🔥 I will join NVIDIA in San Jose, CA as a Research Intern in 2025 Summer!
+See you there!
+- *2025*: &nbsp;✈️✈️ I will attend ICLR conference in Singapore in April.
+Looking forward to seeing old/new friends!
 - *2025*: &nbsp;🎉🎉 1 ICLR is accepted!
-- *2024*: &nbsp;🎉🎉 I will attend CVPR conference in Seattle in June.
+- *2024*: &nbsp;✈️✈️ I will attend CVPR conference in Seattle in June.
 Looking forward to seeing old/new friends!
 - *2024*: &nbsp;🎉🎉 1 CVPR, 1 ACM TOMM, 1 ECCV, 1 NIPS are accepted!